firavoyage/blogging/readme.md

   - senren banka (2016)
   - sabbat of the witch (2015)
   - the rainbow appears after flowering rain (2016)
-  - earth online (2007)
+  - earth online (2024)
+  - .the legend of zelda: tears of the kingdom (2023)
+  - .the legend of zelda: breath of the wild (2017)
   - .the legend of zelda: ocarina of time (1998)
-  - .the legend of zelda: breath of the wild (2017)
-  - .the legend of zelda: tears of the kingdom (2023)
   - .hollow knight (2017)
   - .celeste (2018)
+  - .astro bot (2024)
   - .undertale (2015)
   - .star craft (1998)
   - .doom (1993)